nasa/cumulus-orca/website/docs/about/introduction/navigating-the-docs.md

 Cookbooks.
 These documents provide instructions for common ORCA activities.

-The operator documents can be found here (TBD).
+The operator documents can be found [here](../../operator/operator-intro.md).